A Framework for Symmetric Self-Intersecting Surfaces: Non-Manifold Parts

-\textit{Non-manifold points} are ones at which the umbrella condition does not hold.
-So a neighbourhood of the point in the surface would fail to be connected if we would removed the point. \\ To remedy such a vertex $v_0$, we iterate over all \textit{local umbrellas} $C_\alpha$ of $v$, that is all faces of $v$ that are edge-connected via edges that are incident to $v$.
-For each $C_\alpha$, we take for all $f\in C_\alpha$ their vertices $v_f^1$ and $v_f^2$ that do not equal $v_0$ and compute an average direction vector
+Thus, the local umbrellas $C_\alpha$ are maximal sets of faces of $v$ under the condition that all faces in the set are edge-connected via edges that are incident to $v$. \end{definition} \begin{remark} It is of importance to first remedy the non-manifold edges before considering vertices, which can be seen in the definition above.
+If there were still non-manifold edges, the local umbrella could also switch between different sides of the surface. \end{remark} For each local umbrella $C_\alpha$, we take for all $f\in C_\alpha$ their vertices $v^f_1$ and $v^f_2$ that do not equal $v$ and compute an average direction vector

-Then, we replace $v_0$ by $v_\alpha := v_0 + p_\alpha\cdot \varepsilon$ in all of the $f$, where $\varepsilon > 0$ is a small shift parameter.\\ Thus we move $v_0$ slightly in the direction of the local umbrella, and by doing this for each of the local umbrellas, we obtain $m$-moved versions of $v_0$ that are pairwise distinct and not non-manifold, where $\alpha = 1,...,m$ is the number of $v$-edge-connected components of faces of $v$. \\ Lastly, for each $\alpha$, we exchange $v_0$ for $v_\alpha$ so that no new intersections or non-manifold vertices are created.
+Next, we replace $v$ by $v' := v_0 + v_\alpha\cdot \varepsilon$ in all the $f$ of our current $C_\alpha$, where $\varepsilon > 0$ is a small shift parameter.\\ We thus move $v$ slightly in the direction of the local umbrella, and by doing this for each of the local umbrellas, we obtain $m$-moved versions of $v$ that are pairwise distinct and manifold, where $\alpha = 1,\dots,m$ is the number of $v$-edge-connected components of the faces of $v$.